top of page

 'One Thing at a Time'

-I lament the rise of albums produced to satisfy Internet taste.
-These albums look like a Spotify playlist that just happens to be comprised of only one artist.
-What I’m saying is, these albums are unreasonably long, and they lack an artistry in the way they are composed, feeling more like a jumble of similar songs than a cohesive, stand-alone work.
+I can’t stand the rise in albums that are unreasonably long and lacking in any kind of artistry in the way they are composed.
+They feel more like a jumble of similar songs than a cohesive, stand-alone work.
+There’s no curation.
 I think we’re seeing this phenomenon because streaming platforms removed all restrictions to album length that physical mediums have, and because people now have short, beastly attention spans that demand a constant stream of content to feed.
 This creates a situation in music where artists don’t have to, and in fact are not encouraged to, leave anything on the cutting room floor…even when they should.

 'One Thing at a Time' -- The Vibe Triangulation Part I